 You can choose to use all three of these elements, or you can stop after the first or second.
 You should never, however, have more than one subject.
 Otherwise, the display loses focus and becomes too busy.

-Let’s look at an example.
-In this display below, the subject is the figure, outfitted in winter gear.
+In the example below, the subject is the figure, outfitted in winter gear.
 The backdrop is the winter forest landscape and lights.
-And, the accessories are the firewood and bird figure.
+And, the accessories are the firewood and the bird figure.
 By sticking to the rule of three, this window display creates interest and intrigue without cluttering the space.

-Once you have a story planned out, anchor that story with a focal point.
-Your focal point is the subject of your window display and the aspect of your display that customers will notice first and pay the most attention to.
-The rest of your display—from your background to accent pieces—will be built around this point, so be sure you are placing it wisely and making it bold enough to carry weight.
+Your focal point is the subject of your window display and the aspect of your display that customers will first notice and pay the most attention to.
+The rest of your display—from your background to accent pieces—is built around this point, so be sure you are placing it wisely and making it bold enough to carry visual weight.

-Lighting can evoke an ambiance, highlight products, and create a dramatic setting for your store window display.
-Being strategic with lighting can pay dividends in directing onlookers’ eyes to where you want them to go and can play a major role in getting people to stop and admire your display.
+Lighting evokes an ambiance, highlights products, and creates a dramatic setting for your store window display.
+Being strategic with lighting can pay dividends in directing onlookers’ eyes where you want them.

 Consider using spotlights to create a dramatic lighting scheme around your focal point.
 You might also want to play with contrast or create areas of high and low exposure that will help guide customers’ eyes through your display and draw their attention to key areas.

-Check out our article for more information on creating your store lighting plan.
+Want to learn more about lighting your retail store?
+Check out our comprehensive guide on creating your store lighting plan.

-Choose one or two products or sets of products when creating your display, then seek to fill the rest of the space with decorative elements.
-This will create a spotlight on the products that are featured, and the decorative elements will promote visual engagement with those products.
+So, related to our earlier Keep It Simple tip, it’s best to choose one or two products or sets of products to highlight when creating your display.
+From there, seek to fill the rest of the space with decorative elements.
+This will create a spotlight on the featured products, and the decorative elements will promote visual engagement.

-Another tip is to take a look at your display once it is assembled and ask yourself whether there is anything that you can remove that would not take away from the display.
+Another tip is to take a look at your display once it’s assembled and ask yourself whether there is anything you can remove that wouldn’t take away from the overall impression.
 This will help you parse out unnecessary and distracting elements.
 Don’t be afraid of minimalism—sometimes it’s all you need to create something stunning.

 One of the best ways to promote engagement with your window display (and thus drive foot traffic) is through interactive elements.
 This might look like a QR code that people can scan to sign up for your emails, a screen-printed social media handle on the outside of your window, videos that customers can scroll through, or even augmented reality technologies.